-Land uses that are identified as conditional uses in a Zoning By-law will require approval from the municipal Council (as per Section 103(1) of The Planning Act).
-The conditional use approval process will provide Council with the flexibility to review proposals on an individual basis.
-It will also provide a venue for public input from nearby landowners and allow Council to attach conditions to an approval to ensure that the development occurs in a manner that is acceptable to the municipality and the public.
-The goals, objectives and / or policies in this plan provide Council with direction when reviewing an application for a conditional use.
-Part 7: Implementation
+Land uses that are identified as Conditional Uses in a Zoning By-law will require approval from Council (as per Section 103(1) of The Planning Act).
+The Conditional Use approval process will provide Council with the flexibility to review proposals on an individual basis.
+It will also provide a venue for public input from nearby landowners and allow Council to attach conditions to an approval to ensure that the development occurs in a manner that is acceptable to the Municipality and the public.
+The goals, objectives and/or policies in this Plan provide Council with direction when reviewing an application for a Conditional Use.